novakov-alexey-zz/krb-operator2/README.md

 # Kerberos Operator 2

-New version of Kerberos Operator, but this time completely written in Scala with Cats-Effects.
+It is new version of Kerberos Operator, but this time completely written in Scala with Cats-Effects.

 This operator deployes KDC, Kadmin servers and creates principals and their keytabs as Kubernetes secrets.
 Developed using [Kubernetes-Client](https://github.com/joan38/kubernetes-client) Scala library.

 ## Operator use cases

-Why to use this Operator?
+Why should I use this Operator?

 -   Your [SPNEGO](https://en.wikipedia.org/wiki/SPNEGO) authentication requires keytab mounted to a Pod: deploy this operator with required principals to get automatically created secrets with keytabs inside